z-yuan131/z-yuan131/README.md

 - 👋 Hi, I’m Zhenyang Yuan
 - 👀 I’m interested in CFD
-- 🌱 I’m currently learning SEM
+- 🌱 I’m currently learning SEM/AeroAcoustics
-- 💞️ I’m looking to collaborate on everything about SEM
+- 💞️ I’m looking to collaborate on everything about SEM/AeroAcoustics
 - 📫 How to reach me: you will find out.

 <!---